kaidez/kaidez.github.io/_posts/2018-11-13-rejecting-javascript-frameworks.md

 But this is the current state of JavaScript development.
 We're now using JS to build complex web <em>and</em> native apps, which can be created easier with libs and frameworks.

-So yes, the build process is harder.
-The webpack, code-splitting and JavaScript cost article links above discuss things that should be part of any app you build.

-I get that implementing all this takes more work than before.
+So yes, the build process is harder and takes more work than before.
 But again, this is the world we live in.

 <h2>Conclusion</h2>
 When discussing JavaScript frameworks and libraries, I believe that only <em>real</em> reason to reject them is their potential performance problems.
 And we have a ton ways to solve these problems.